-3.5.4.6 Edit the MIFARE layout
+3.6.4.7 Edit the MIFARE layout

 BioStar allows you to customize the layout that is used to record user information and fingerprint templates.
-This layout will be applied to all new MIFARE cards issued with the devices you specify (BioStation Mifare, BioEntry Plus Mifare, BioLite Net, or D-Station devices).
+This layout will be applied to all new MIFARE cards issued with the devices you specify (BioStation Mifare, BioEntry Plus Mifare, BioEntry W Mifare, BioLite Net, D-Station, or FaceStation devices).